Azerbaijan–United Kingdom relations: Economic relations

 At the root of economic cooperation between the Republic of Azerbaijan and the United Kingdom lies the energy industry.

 On November 28, 1995, the British-Azerbaijani Chamber of Commerce and Industry was founded.
 The Chamber represents the business interests of the United Kingdom and the Republic of Azerbaijan.

 In September 2009 was established Britain – Azerbaijan Business Council (BABC).
 The Council promotes trade and investment between Azerbaijan and Britain.

+Imports and exports

 Cultural relations

-The basis of cultural collaboration between Azerbaijan and the UK was established on February 23, 1994.
+The basis of cultural collaboration between Azerbaijan and the United Kingdom was established on February 23, 1994.
 This date is marked by the signing of the Agreement on cooperation in the sphere of education, science, and culture between two countries.
 The Agreement was signed by President Heydar Aliyev and Prime Minister John Major.

 In 1997 was founded the Anglo-Azerbaijani Society.
 The Co-Chairman of the Society in London is Lord German.
 The Co-Chairman of the Society in Baku is Nargiz Pashayeva.
 The Society participates in mutual cultural understanding between Azerbaijan and Great Britain, organizes charity events, supports young talents in Britain.